malachigamblin/Team-Member-Database/README.md

 ## Contribute

-Ther are no guidlines for contributing at this time.
+There are no guidelines for contributing at this time.

 ## Tests